Predictia/AQUA/docs/sphinx/source/adding_data.rst

 FDB-based source
 ^^^^^^^^^^^^^^^^

 FDB based sources are built on a specific interface built by AQUA.
-While the procedure of adding information on regrid.yaml and the creation of the catalog tree entries is the same, the main difference is on how the specific source is descrived.
+While the procedure of adding the catalog tree entries is the same, the main difference is on how the specific source is descrived.
 We report here an example and we later describe the different element.

 .. code-block:: yaml